NicharNET/UNIM-4IT475-SoapWS/README.md

 A Soap Web Service as a semestral work for 4IT475 System Integration Testing.

-# A README.md file with a brief description

 ## Localhost installation

 Build and run the project using command: